Future Days (The Last of Us): Filming

+The dance scenes were filmed at St. Clement's Anglican Church in Lynn Valley.
+According to the church's rector, the Reverend Helen Dunn, the location scout was concerned that the church would object to the scene due to the gay kiss; Dunn reassured them that she herself was gay.
+The parish council was enthusiastic about the production as many members were fans of the series; one particularly enjoyed the first-season episode "Long, Long Time", which she called "the most beautiful episode of television I've ever seen".
+Several church members supervised the use of the building, and the production crew compensated the community: they constructed a dance floor at a local tennis court for a church dance group, sent a guitar ministry group on a field trip, and offered to pay the rental costs to each group who typically occupied the church.
+The overhead lighting was maintained during a Sunday service.
+Dunn was proud that the church participated in an LGBTQ storyline for the series.

 The shot of Ellie at the beginning of the dance was replicated from the game as Mazin considered it important; he felt it showed both the similarities and differences of the series.
 Sereda initially tried filming it on a crane; when Mazin was unsatisfied with the shot, Sereda filmed it handheld instead, which Mazin considered perfect.
 Druckmann found the shot emotional as he felt it demonstrated the love and passion of the production crew—especially Mazin and Sereda—for the source material.
-The camera lowers as the scene progresses to show the lights and create a magical feeling reflecting the characters' falling in love.
+Sereda lowered the camera as the scene progresses to show the lights and create a magical feeling reflecting the characters falling in love.
 The therapy sequence was filmed over a full day, which O'Hara found "intense".
 It was filmed to slowly build as the characters approach the truth, with increasingly closer shots and longer lenses to focus on their eyelines; the final close-up of Joel is a reference to The Silence of the Lambs (1991).
+Pascal requested that Joel stand when delivering the final line; Mazin was concerned about the logistics of the shot but found it effective, especially as O'Hara reacted by flinching.
 Sereda used specific camera movements and positions to build tension in the stalker sequence.
 She opted for a handheld style and longer shots to maintain a deeper and more real connection to the characters.
 The scene was lit using a SkyPanel S360, which Sereda felt added a suitable glow.